Rigid connections and $F$-isocrystals: Concluding observations

 \subsection{Motivicity of the isocrystal from good curves to the whole variety}

 The existence of Frobenius structure implies that the isocrystal defined by an irreducible rigid $(E,\nabla)$ on $X_{K_v}$ is motivic on curves $C^0_s\hookrightarrow X_s$ where $C\hookrightarrow X$ is a dimension $1$ smooth complete intersection of ample divisors and $C^0_s\hookrightarrow C_s$ is a dense open.
-See Corollary~\ref{cor:mot}.
+See Corollary \ref{cor:mot}.
 This raises the problem of extending the motivicity from $C_s$ to $X_s$.
-Said concretely: can one find a morphism $f_s\colon Y_s\to U_s$ {over a dense open $U_s\hookrightarrow X_s$} which has the property that any irreducible isocrystal with Frobenius structure and finite determinant on $X_s$ is a subquotient of the Gau{\ss}-Manin isocrystal $ R^if_{s*}\sO_{Y_s/ \bar \Q_p}$ for some $i\ge 0$?
-Beyond the study of rigid connections, it would perhaps enable one to think of the construction of $\ell$-to $p$-companions (see \cite[Thm.~4.2]{AE16} for $p$-to-$\ell$-companions and the references there.)
+That is, can one find a morphism $f_s\colon Y_s\to U_s$ {over a dense open $U_s\hookrightarrow X_s$}, which has the property that an irreducible isocrystal with Frobenius structure and finite determinant on $X_s$ is a subquotient of the Gau{\ss}-Manin isocrystal $ R^if_{s*}\sO_{Y_s/ \bar \Q_p}$ for some $i\ge 0$?
+Beyond the study of rigid connections, it would enable one to make progress on the construction of $\ell$-to $p$-companions (see Section \ref{sec:comp}).